nstgeorge/VEKTA/README.md

 If you want to make any changes, feel free to submit a pull request!

+## Other Info
+The font used in the most recent version of the game is [undefined-medium](https://github.com/andirueckel/undefined-medium/releases) by @andiruekel.

 ## License
 This software is subject to the MIT License.